-How ESSENTIAL is companionship for a horse? - Horses naturally live in herds and a normal horse is never alone by choice.
-Horses, if allowed, have a very rich social life.
+Horses naturally live in herds, and a normal horse is never alone by choice.
+Horses, if allowed, have a vibrant social life.

 Companionship is one of the 3 F's - Forage, Friends, and Freedom, an essential framework for equine welfare.

 The way that many horses are kept today was developed in a time when horses were simply a 'tool' for work.
-Traditional management practices, therefore, do not usually take important horse behaviour facts into consideration.
+Therefore, traditional management practices do not usually consider important horse behaviour facts.
 It is time to re-examine horse management systems and see if we can do better.

-We all know that horses are herd animals but many people do not really understand or acknowledge what this entails.
-A better understanding of herd behaviour means that horse management systems can incorporate rather than ignore basic but very important facts about horses.
+We all know that horses are herd animals, but many people do not understand or acknowledge this.
+A better understanding of herd behaviour means that horse management systems can incorporate rather than ignore basic but essential facts about horses.

 As the equine community becomes more enlightened about the needs of horses, more and more people are willing to improve the 'lifestyle' of horses in their care, both for the welfare benefits and the improvement in performance that results from healthier, 'happier' horses.

 Wild and feral equines naturally live in small herds (family groups) that usually consist of a stallion, a few mares and their offspring.
-Horses have a very strong instinct to form attachments to other horses.
+Horses have a powerful instinct to form attachments to other horses.
 These attachments are often for life.

-Living as part of a herd has many advantages for horses such as 'safety in numbers'.
-A horse living alone in the wild would, sooner or later, be caught and killed by a predator, in fact, if predators are around, a wild horse would not survive very long at all.
+Being part of a herd has many advantages for horses, such as 'safety in numbers'.
+A horse living alone in the wild would, sooner or later, be caught and killed by a predator; if predators are around, a wild horse will not survive very long at all.
 So horses feel safer when they have other horses around them.
 Domestic horses do not reason that they do not need to worry about predators.
-Their instincts tell them that there are predators lurking around every corner and therefore they do not feel safe if they live alone.
+Their instincts tell them predators are lurking around every corner, so they do not feel safe if they live alone.